On the error control of invariant causal prediction: A multiple testing formulation of ICP

 As shown in the following proposition, $p^*_i$ is a valid p-value. \begin{proposition} For any $c \in (0,1)$, $P_{H^*_{0, i }}(p^*_i \leq c) \leq c$. \end{proposition}

 One may wonder how the original ICP method connects to this multiple testing formulation, and we now establish this connection.
-Since the original ICP method controls the FWER, one might guess that applying some FWER control procedure, such as the Bonferroni correction or Holm’s procedure \citep{holm1979simple}, would yield a set equivalent to $\whS^{\text{ICP}}(\mE)$.
+Since the original ICP method controls the FWER, one might expect that applying a standard FWER control procedure, such as the Bonferroni correction or Holm’s procedure \citep{holm1979simple}, would yield a set equivalent to \(\whS^{\text{ICP}}(\mE)\).
 However, this is not the case.
-Perhaps surprisingly, $\whS^{\text{ICP}}(\mE)$ is almost equivalent to the set obtained by directly comparing $p^*_i$ to the nominal level, without applying any multiple testing corrections.
+Perhaps surprisingly, $\whS^{\text{ICP}}(\mE)$ is in fact equivalent to the set $\whS(\mE)$, which is obtained by directly comparing $p_i^*$ to the nominal level, without applying any multiple testing correction:

-We need to introduce a slightly more complicated p-value than $p^*_i$ in order to establish the connection.
-For a given $\tau \in (0,1)$, let